CodiumTeam/docker-training/exercise-4-docker-compose.md

   docker run -d -p 80:80 --network wp-app-network -e NGINX_PORT=8080 -e WORDPRESS_DB_HOST=db -e WORDPRESS_DB_USER=wordpress -e WORDPRESS_DB_PASSWORD=wordpress -e WORDPRESS_DB_NAME=wordpress wordpress
   ```
 - Access http://localhost:80 and check that it works.
-- Now the funny part: transform the previous docker commands into a `docker-compose.yml` containing all the required configuration.
+- Now the fun part: transform the previous docker commands into a `docker-compose.yml` containing all the required configuration.
+  - Hints:
+    - Each container should be a separate service.
+    - You don't need to create a network.
+Since they both are in the same xxxx

 ## Bonus track